turnabout/dotfiles/documentation/style_guidelines.rst

 -----------------
 Bash functions must:
 1. Use the `function` keyword
-2. Have 1 empty lines preceding them.
+2. Have 1 empty lines above them.
-3. Have no empty line following them,
+3. Have no empty line below them.
 4. Include a comment block above them, properly documenting its purpose, usage and globals/arguments/return values (if applies).